 During the year, the Charity adopted the new accounting standard Section 4433, Tangible Capital Assets ["Section 4433"] as of September 1, 2019.
-Section 4433 replaces the previous Section 4431 and provides additional guidance on contributed assets and the write-down [partial impairment] of assets.
+Section 4433 replaces the previous Section 4431, Tangible Capital Assets Held by Not-For-Profit Organizations and provides additional guidance on contributed assets and the writedown [partial impairment] of assets.
 The adoption of Section 4433 did not impact these financial statements.